Sunday, 2 September 2012

 XIV Sunday after Pentecost

-Today is the fourteenth Sunday after Pentecost and, this year, the first Sunday of September.
-The first Sunday of September marks the beginning of the Pars Autumnalis, the Autumn volume, of the Roman Breviary.
-A commemoration is made of the feast of the Beheading of St. John the Baptist.
-The pericopes from St. Matthew's Gospel contain the famous passages about the 'lilies of the field' and seeking first the Kingdom of God.
+The fourteenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
+This year it is the first Sunday of September and the beginning of the Pars Autumnalis of the Breviary.
+The pericopes from St. Matthew's Gospel contain the passages about the 'lilies of the field' and seeking first the Kingdom of God.

 At Vespers yesterday the antiphons and psalms of Saturday were sung.
-The antiphon on the Magnificat was Cum audisset Job for the Saturday before the first Sunday in September.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Augustine, of the Beheading of St. John the Baptist and St. Sabina.
-The Suffrage of the Saints was omitted at Vespers as were the Dominical preces at Compline because of the occurring double feasts.
+The antiphon on the Magnificat was Cum audisset Job for the Saturday before the first Sunday of September.
+After the collect of the Sunday a commemorations was sung of the St. Stephen followed by the Suffrage of the Saints.
+At Compline the Dominical preces were sung.

-At Mattins there are the usual three nocturns.
-The invitatory and hymn are as sung on previous 'green' Sundays.
+At Mattins the invitatory and hymn are as sung on previous 'green' Sundays.
 In the first nocturn the lessons are the Incipit of the Book of Job.
-In the second nocturn the lessons are from the Book of Morals by St. Gregory.
+In the second nocturn the lessons are from St. Gregory's Book of Morals.
 In the third nocturn the lessons are a homily from St. Augustine on St. Matthew's Gospel.
-At Lauds commemorations are sung of the Beheading of St. John the Baptist and St. Sabina.
-The Suffrage of the Saints is not sung because of the double feast.
+At Lauds a commemoration is sung of St. Stephen followed by the Suffrage of the Saints.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of the Beheading of St. John the Baptist, the third collect is of St. Sabina.
-The Creed is sung, the preface is of the Holy Trinity and the last Gospel is the Gospel from the Mass of the Beheading of St. John the Baptist, Misit Herodes etc.
+The Gloria is sung, the second collect is of St. Stephen, the third collect is A cunctis.
+The Creed is sung and the preface is of the Holy Trinity.

 Art: Jerome Nadal